2021 Billboard Music Awards: Winners and nominees

-Select finalists for the 2021 Billboard Music Awards were announced on April 28, 2021.
+Nominations for three categories for the 2021 Billboard Music Awards were announced on April 28, 2021.
 NBC's Today Show revealed the finalists for Top Hot 100 Artist live in the Pop Start segment.
 E!'s Daily Pop announced the finalists for Top Latin Male Artist live during their show.
 Access Hollywood announced the finalists for Top Rap Female Artist live during their show.

-Finalists in all categories were announced during the first-ever Billboard Music Awards - The List Live, which was streamed on social media platforms on April 29, 2021.
+Nominations in all categories were announced during the Billboard Music Awards - The List Live, which was streamed on social media platforms on April 29, 2021.
 The show was hosted by Access Hollywoods Zuri Hall and comedian LaLa Milan.
 Finalists were presented by Finneas, Maggie Baird, Luis Fonsi, Jon Batiste, Tate McRae, Anitta, Bretman Rock, Brianne Howey, Antonia Gentry, Chris Sullivan, Jay Pharoah, Kandi Burruss, Kyle Richards, Leslie Jordan, Lisa Rinna, the New Voices Bay Area TIGQ Chorus, Nick DiGiovanni, Paris Hilton, Rob Gronkowski, Tanya Rad, Brad Goreski, Tika the Iggy, Tim Anderson, and Wisdom Kaye.
 The show also featured reactions from 24kGoldn, Gabby Barrett, and Seventeen.
 In addition, Hall and Milan discussed the award categories, key finalist chart achievements and records.

 Voting for Top Social Artist and Top Collaboration opened on Billboard's official website and on social media on May 10, 2021, and closed on May 21, 2021, at 11:59 p.m.
 PST.

 On the day of the ceremony, Love Island narrator and co-writer Matthew Hoffman hosted an Instagram live on the ceremonies' official account at 10 a.m.
-PST, where he will announce the winners in categories that will not be aired during the main show.
+PST, where he announced the winners in categories that were not presented during the main show.

 Winners are listed first and in bold.